 I won’t go into too many details here, but the main drivers of tax efficiency are twofold.

-Low In-Fund Turnover: Index Funds have low turnover, which means you pay less taxes on capital gains every year than with mutual funds.
+Low In-Fund Turnover: Index Funds have low turnover, which means you pay fewer taxes on capital gains every year than with mutual funds.

 Low Out-of-Fund Turnover: Compared to stocks, where you may be forced to sell your winners to rebalance at the end of the year, a portfolio of 3 funds eliminates most of that need.
 Again, helping you to avoid capital gains taxes.